 The purchasers of our Series A Convertible Preferred Stock have agreed to vote their shares of common stock in favor of authorizing the additional shares of common stock needed to permit conversion of the Series A Convertible Preferred Stock and the approvals required by Nasdaq listing rules.
 Upon receipt of such approvals, the Series A Convertible Preferred Stock is mandatorily convertible into common stock.
-Until the completion of the mandatory conversion of the Series A Convertible Preferred Stock may have interests that are different from other holders of our common stock and may act in a manner that is inconsistent with what other holders may believe desirable.
+Until the completion of the mandatory conversion of the Series A Convertible Preferred Stock, the purchasers of the Series A Convertible Preferred Stock may have interests that are different from other holders of our common stock and may act in a manner that is inconsistent with what other holders may believe desirable.